Stock Analysis on Net

 Economic profit = NOPAT – Cost of capital × Invested capital

-- The NOPAT exhibits a declining trend from 2020 to 2022, dropping from $7,202 million to $5,745 million.
-There is a recovery in 2023, where the value increases to $6,983 million, followed by another decrease in 2024 to $5,464 million.
-This pattern suggests volatility in the operating profitability over the five-year period.
+The NOPAT displayed a declining trend from 2020 through 2022, dropping from 7,202 million USD in 2020 to 5,745 million USD in 2022.
+There was a recovery in 2023, rising to 6,983 million USD, followed by another decrease in 2024 to 5,464 million USD.
+This pattern indicates variability in operational profitability, with notable recovery attempts that were not sustained by the end of the period.

 Net Operating Profit after Taxes (NOPAT)